 - Obviously you can add additional heated areas (zones) as well.

-Fully converting a steam boiler itself to hot water operation and then replacing or adding all heating distribution components is the last and most complete option.
+Fully converting a steam boiler to hot water operation and then replacing or adding all heating distribution components is the last and most complete option.
 Scenarios:

 - You have an excellent steam boiler with an economic incentive in mind.
 If you just wish to swap this unit out for your existing, inefficient or failed FHW Boiler as a one-for-one, be careful.
 Make certain that the conversion components and labor (as applicable) justify the changeover.